vivienseguy/vivienseguy.github.io/index.md

 # Yomiwa

 The [Yomiwa](http://www.yomiwa.net) project started in 2013, with the aim of building one of the very first Japanese optical recognition app.
-The [Yomiwa app](https://itunes.apple.com/app/yomiwa/id670931120) has since been updated continuously over the years to become the most advanced Japanese dictionary, translator and optical recognizer on the App Store and Android Store.
-Since 2014, I am developping the Yomiwa app together with my former PhD colleage [Antoine Rolet](https://arolet.github.io).
+The [Yomiwa app](https://itunes.apple.com/app/yomiwa/id670931120) has since been updated continuously over the years to become the most advanced Japanese dictionary, translator and optical recognizer on the iOS and Android app stores.
+Since 2014, I am developping the Yomiwa app together with my former PhD colleague [Antoine Rolet](https://arolet.github.io).

 <p>
     <center><a class="badge" href="https://itunes.apple.com/app/yomiwa/id670931120"><img class="badge" src="https://arolet.github.io/res/Download_on_the_App_Store_Badge_US-UK_135x40.svg" alt="Available on the App Store"/></a>